Florida Man Dubbed ‘Cannibal Killer’ Wrote Songs About Eating People’s Faces

-Austin Harrouff, the Florida college student who has been dubbed the “cannibal killer” who was arrested after being caught eating his victim’s face was reportedly having psychotic delusions and in the midst of a manic episode when he killed two people and injured a third.
+Austin Harrouff, the Florida college student who has been dubbed the “cannibal killer” after he was arrested after being caught eating his victim’s face, was reportedly having psychotic delusions and in the midst of a manic episode when he killed two people and injured a third.

 The Daily Mail reports that Harrouff’s legal team has hired a psychiatric expert who submitted a 38-page report detailing his profound level of mental illness which will aid them in their insanity defense.
 Harrouff’s legal team is hoping that in the November trial, they will be able to prove that their client is not criminally responsible for the deaths of Michelle Mishcon and John Stevens.